-During 2017, the U.S. Food and Drug Administration (FDA) reported nearly 3,000 product recalls affecting more than 9,000 different products.
+During 2017 (the most recent year for which we have a fiscal year review), the U.S. Food and Drug Administration (FDA) reported nearly 3,000 product recalls affecting more than 9,000 different products.
 These products included a wide range of items, including food, dangerous drugs, medical devices, and cosmetics that the FDA determined failed to satisfy regulatory requirements or posed an unreasonable risk of injury to users.

 Of course, virtually any type of product can pose risks of harm to the people that use it, and each year many thousands of other products are recalled by manufacturers or government agencies to help protect the public.